rijksuniversiteit-groningen/docker-cds/docs/source/visualization/rugplot/histograms.rst

 Customizing the histogram
 *************************

-Different ttributes can be customized such as other labels, colours and file format.
+Different attributes can be customized such as other labels, colours and file format.
 For example, adding the values below (to save space, only the updated ``name/value`` are listed) in ``histogram_params.json``